newrelic/newrelic-kubernetes-operator/README.md

     git clone git@github.com:newrelic/newrelic-kubernetes-operator.git
     ```

-1. Perform the steps from the [Quick Start](#quick-start) section, which walk through the initial required installations steps for development.

 1. Install [kubebuilder](https://go.kubebuilder.io/quick-start.html#prerequisites) following the instructions for your operating system.
 This installation will also get `etcd` and `kube-apiserver` which are needed for the tests. <br>
     > <small>**Note:** Do **_not_** install `kubebuilder` with `brew`.
 Homebrew's `kubebuilder` package will not provide all the necessary dependencies for running the tests.</small>